 Juggling, in the soccer sense, is a simple skill to learn but a hard one to master.
 St. Jude supporter Hollis Belger has not only mastered it, kicking her way to a personal best 4,202 consecutive juggles, she has turned her soccer passion into a much bigger purpose: helping the children at St. Jude.
-She has raised raised $420,000 and counting.
+She has raised more than $500,000 and counting.

 I was a 9-year-old California girl who loved soccer and was pretty good at juggling — you know, keeping the ball in the air using mostly just your feet but never your hands.